-I found your original ad in the Woman’s World Magazine and have been searching all through the Pinterest ads for work from home jobs.
-There are so many to go through and some want money and others I am not sure are real jobs but Holly, I LOVE research and would like to start a business doing research, but have no idea how to get started.
+I found your advice in the Woman’s World Magazine and searched all through Pinterest for work-from-home jobs.
+There are so many to go through, some want money, and others I’m not sure are real jobs.
+But Holly, I LOVE to research and would like to start a business doing research, but I have no idea how to get started.
 I thought I would ask if you had any ideas since you are seeking ways of possible employment for people.

 Sincerely, Judy L.